Poetry Power!

 Don't miss author Cynthia Leitich Smith's Children's Literature Resources

-Newbery-award author Linda Sue Park offers in-depth advice
+Newbery-award author Linda Sue Park offers valuable in-depth advice

 Editor Harold D. Underdown